 - Taste the apples for sweetness and add the lemon zest and brown sugar if needed.

 - Continue to cook over medium heat until the apples are soft (15-30 minutes depending on how many apples and how small you chopped the apples).

 - Remove from heat and let cool.

 - Using a potato masher, or a food mill, mash the apples until desired consistency.
 We like a chunky apple sauce the potato masher works fine.
-If you like a smother applesauce then the food mill or food processor will be the tool to use.
+If you like a smother applesauce then a high speed blender or food processor will be the tool to use – based on texture preference.

 - Taste the apple sauce and add spices as desired.